eyraudj/toy_model_x/README.md

 # Exchange Simulation

 Description of the solution.
-The 4 components have been implemented as expected.
+See below the original [technical assignement](./README.md#Technical Assignment) The 4 components have been implemented as expected.
-On top of that the market object and the run_exchange script have been implemented.
+On top of that, the market object and the run_exchange script have been implemented.

-The prices and quantitys have been assumed to be integers instead of decimals.
+The prices and quantities have been assumed to be integers instead of decimals.

 ## Run Exchange
 It is the main entry point.
 Either via console input or file input.